safakrifi/Rest-example/README.md

 # Rest-example
-This is a spring boot app as an excerce that uses API rest services.
+This is a spring boot based web application that uses API rest services.
 # Installation
 mvn clean